Kyei-frank/Regression-Project-Store-Sales---Time-Series-Forecasting-/README.md

 # Regression Project (Store Sales -- Time Series Forecasting)

 # GOAL:
-The goal of this analysis is to build a Model that predicts the sales for product families sold at Favorita stores located in Ecuador
+The goal of this project is to build a Model that predicts the sales for product families sold at Favorita stores located in Ecuador

 # HYPOTHESIS